mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

         2. A waiver for readiness expires at either completion of obligated service, or at the completion of the next PFA cycle (whichever occurs first).
-If, upon waiver expiration, the member still has three or more PFA failures in the most recent 4-year period, COs shall initiate ADSEP processing per references (e) and (f) or request renewal of the waiver for readiness.
+If, upon waiver expiration, the member still has two or more PFA failures in the most recent 3-year period, COs shall initiate ADSEP processing per references (e) and (f) or request renewal of the waiver for readiness.
         3. Individuals with waivers for readiness will not be